 Regular combing also helps keep your beard snag-free and helps distribute the natural oils (and beard oils) evenly across the facial hair fibers.

 All of these things are going to help in making your beard less scruffy, less messy, and you know the drill.

-I have always recommended Kent Beard Combs to our readers (such as this 3-piece set from Amazon which is a steal!) but if you want to try something different, we do have a bigger review of the best beard combs here.
+I have always recommended Kent Beard Combs to our readers but if you want to try something different, we do have a bigger list of the best beard combs here.

 4. Brush it Up with Boar Bristles

 It’s my humble opinion that every guy that owns a beard longer than 1″ should own at least one beard brush.
 It’s easily one of the most useful and versatile beard tools to own, helps you keep your unkempt beard in shape, and they are cheap as butter.

 Beard brushes come with at least the following benefits:

 - Boosts beard circulation to help you grow your beard faster.

 - Moisturizes the beard by stimulating the natural sebum oil production.

 - Helps keep isolated beard hairs in neat and tame order.